Mark-Assessment/v-butcher-blackrosetatoot-m1-2/README.md

 | Laser By Stephania Logo/Button | Opens Laser by Stephania booking page in a new tab | Clicked on logo/button | A new tab opens and loads the correct page | Pass |
 | Social Media Icons | Opens a new tab to each social media account for the studio | Clicked on each icon | A new tab opens and loads the correct pages | Pass |

+### Further Testing
+  All webpages have been validated against the W3 online validation sites which have come back with no errors or warnings, and I have checked compatibilities across various devices and a few different web browsers.

+  Testing was carried out throughout the building of the website.
+I used Chrome developer tools whilst building help troubleshoot any issues I came across.

+  I viewed each page of the website using google chrome developer tools to ensure that each page is responsive on a variety of different screen sizes and devices.

 - #### Chrome DevTools Audit Report
   The Google Page-speed Services were used to assess the accessibiity of the project to ensure the site met expected accessible standards on desktop and mobile.
 The performance on my website could be better and this could be improved upon on future releases - the project scored highly in all other areas.